jackieqwxw/VS-Autodock-automate-docking/README.md

 ```
 sbatch launch.sh
 ```
 When the calculation on VS was done, you will get multiple output files with the suffix ‘.out’.

 6. Selecting the top-ranking compounds based on Autodock scores can be achieved by executing the following script after performing virtual screening:
 ```
 bash ./data_process_after_Autodock.sh
 ```
-This script will select the top 5000 compounds (for example) based on Autodock scores and generate an output file named `AD_select.sdf`.
+This script will select the top 5000 compounds (change this number accordingly) based on Autodock scores and generate an output file named `AD_select.sdf`.
 This file can then be used for further refined docking process.